Unsound Inferences Make Proofs Shorter: Concluding Remarks

 \section{Concluding Remarks}

 Many related questions remain open.
-The most important question consists of fully investigating the role that inferences play in proofs, both from a philosophical and from a technical standpoint.
-We believe that it is not straightforward, as the present work provides evidence for challenging the traditional view of inferences simply as one-step subproofs of proofs, or---conversely---of proofs simply as arbitrary concatenations of inferences.
+Perhaps one should more thoroughly investigate the the role that (individual) inferences (should) play in proofs, both from a philosophical and from a technical standpoint.
+We believe that it is not straightforward, as there are grounds for challenging the view of inferences simply as one-step subproofs of proofs, or---conversely---of proofs (only) as arbitrary concatenations of inferences.

 Another problem is to explore the addition of different unsound rules to proof systems.
 Here, we gave two examples, but many more are possible.
-It is also not clear exactly how faster the calculus $\calcb$ really is---the weakening of the usual characteristic-variable condition into substitutability, weak regularity, and the side-variable condition can perhaps be exploited further.
+It is unknown exactly how faster the calculus $\calcb$ really is---the weakening of the usual characteristic-variable condition into substitutability, weak regularity, and the side-variable condition can perhaps be exploited further.

 It is not clear whether $\calcb$ is any (or significantly) slower than $\calc$.
 It is also not clear in what precise relation they both stand to $\lkqs$ and $\lkep$.
-All these questions seem to promise fruitful lines of future research.
+All these questions seem to promise fruitful lines of future research.\\